Sdaher21/readthedocs_sample_test/sphinx/_build/html/_sources/ONAP_Architecture.rst.txt

 Functional requirements
 -----------------------
 Various functional requirements  have been tested for the Release.
-Detailed information can be found in
-:ref:`Verified Use Cases<onap-integration:docs_usecases>`.

 - PNF Software Upgrade using direct Netconf Yang interface with PNF
 - PNF Software Upgrade with EM with Ansible